 See description for GERM 336.
-Materials include scholarly essays, fiction, and film.
 Prereq: HIST 285 or permission of instructor; CL: GERM 336E; W; STAFF

 HIST 338 Nazi Germany

 The purpose of this course is to explore the origins, development, and collapse of Nazi dictatorship in Germany.
 It will focus on the main arguments offered by major historians about this era of German history, and allow students to conduct research and write a peper on an area of their own interest within that period.
 Prereq: HIST 285; W; E. Sencer